getoutreach/stencil-golang/docs/arguments.md

 # Arguments

 Below is a list of all of the arguments that `stencil-golang` supports.
+Other options from [stencil-base](TODO) are also used here.

 ## `service`